 Let’s be honest – not only did that not look that great, it often didn’t work that well either and was a bit of a hassle all around!

 Smart TVs though have completely changed and simplified this for us.
 They give us a quick, easy and simple method of browsing and streaming media.
 The computer is actually built into the TV itself!
 Nowadays, all you need is a username and password!

-However, there are still some hurdles to navigate – namely geoblocking.
+Even in 2019 with a SmartTV, there are still some hurdles to navigate – namely geoblocking and security.
 We’ve talked about what geoblocking is in another post, but to summarize, TV networks have made sure that their programs are only available in certain regions or localities.

 A great example of this is certain shows that are only available on US Netflix.
 These shows are not on Netflix in other parts of the world.
 Similarly, US advertisements that are only available in Canada (you might not think this is a big issue, but during the Superbowl the ads are exceptional and Canadians hate the fact that they miss out on them)!

 The only problem, though, is that while a Smart TV has a computer within it, it’s not one that you can access to install software on.
-You are restricted to the programs provided by the manufacturer – and none of them offer VPN software built-in!
+You are restricted to the programs provided by the manufacturer – and even in 2019 none of them offer VPN software built-in!

 Your best and only option in this instance is the use of a VPN router.

 A router is a device you use to connect to the Internet.
 This is generally supplied by your Internet Service Provider (ISP) and often includes WiFi capabilities.
 This solution has pluses and minuses – from a positive point of view, you are not paying an additional cost for hardware.
 However, the router provided by your ISP lets them monitor and track all of your activities online.